Miracleman: Creation

 By 1954, Hackney-based publisher L. Miller & Son, Ltd had experienced considerable success reprinting the adventures of Captain Marvel and Captain Marvel Jr., licensed from Fawcett Publications.
 However, legal action by DC Comics led to Fawcett cancelling the titles, cutting off Miller's source of material.
 Not wanting to lose two of their bestselling titles, Len Miller contacted artist Mick Anglo, whose Gower Street Studios had already created cover art for many L. Miller & Son comics.
 He designed the characters as the similarly powered Marvelman and Young Marvelman, with the titles renamed accordingly from their respective 25th editions.
 Anglo initially handled the strip himself while it was shaped before involving other artists from his studio, including Don Lawrence, Ron Embleton and Denis Gifford, who would all go on to have successful careers in the industry.
-The weekly comics were very successful, exceeding the sales of their predecessors, and led to several spin-offs - including a third title from October 1956, Marvelman Family, a monthly that featured Marvelman and Young Marvelman teaming up with Kid Marvelman that would run until 1959.
+The weekly comics were very successful, exceeding the sales of their predecessors, and led to several spin-offs – including a third title from October 1956, Marvelman Family, a monthly that featured Marvelman and Young Marvelman teaming up with Kid Marvelman that would run until 1959.

 Sales however began to fall after the ban on importing American comics was lifted in November 1959.
 In 1960 they had dropped to a degree where L. Miller & Son switched the title to monthly reprint titles, and Anglo ended his relationship with Miller.
-Marvelman and Young Marvelman were finally cancelled after the February 1963 editions - both having reached No. 370.
+Marvelman and Young Marvelman were finally cancelled after the February 1963 editions – both having reached No. 370.
 The publisher subsequently entered bankruptcy.

 Ownership

-At the time of Marvelman's creation it was industry standard that British comic characters were created on a work for hire basis, with the works belonging to the publisher, and the characters spent over a decade in publishing limbo on this false premise.
-However, in 2009 it emerged that Anglo had actually retained the rights to the character all along.
+At the time of Marvelman's creation it was industry standard that British comic characters were created on a work for hire basis, with the works belonging to the publisher, The characters spent over two decades in publishing limbo based on the false premise that Anglo had sold the rights to the character in the 1980s.
+However, in 2009 it emerged that Anglo had actually retained the rights to the character from its initial creation in 1954.